 Also Featured In

-Lions, monkey and elephants.
+Lions, monkeys and elephants.
 Oh my!
 Located in Northwest Washington, D.C., The National Zoological Park features a variety of mammals, reptiles and amphibians.
 The stars of the show are the pandas...
 Read More

-Lions, monkey and elephants.
+Lions, monkeys and elephants.
 Oh my!
 Located in Northwest Washington, D.C., The National Zoological Park features a variety of mammals, reptiles and amphibians.
-The stars of the show are the pandas especially Bei Bei, who was born late last year.
+The stars of the show are the pandas especially Bei Bei, who is the youngest.
 Fans will line the fences at their exhibit with large telephoto lenses to capture every panda movement.
 The best part is visitors get to see all of these unique animals from around the world for free.
 Make sure you wear good walking shoes because the 163-acre park has hills.
 Also, don't stand under the ropes when the orangutans are on the move.
 You will thank me later.
-METRO: Woodley Park/Zoo/Adams Morgan or Cleveland Park.
+Metro: Woodley Park/Zoo/Adams Morgan or Cleveland Park.

 3001 Connnecticut Ave NW